amoin512/DevOps-Projects/README.md

 # DevOps-Projects
-Repo for all DevOps projects
+Repo for all DevOps projects.